Autumn at Old Man Twisted Tree

 First NFT Sale | Old Man Twisted Tree

-This morning I accepted a bid on my first project at Async.art and made my first NFT sale.
+This morning I accepted a bid on my first project at Async.art (no longer exists as of 2024) and made my first NFT sale.
 This is exciting to me, because the piece that sold was once a regular one of my paintings that I’d sold in real life last year.
 I’d made a lot of changes to it and turned it into a completely different digital painting, so it’s not the same as selling the same work in two formats.

 I suppose I could do that, but it doesn’t feel right to me to do so.
 Rather than simply offer the same thing in a digital format, I’d rather make it a new work using the original as the foundation.
 If I do mint without changing it, then it’ll be one I still own, not one I’ve sold to someone else.